Reservoir Heterogeneity and Characterisation

-This course teaches field-scale reservoir characterization to evaluate heterogeneity and well-to-well communication.
-Class discussion will include standard measures of heterogeneity, such as the Dykstra-Parson coefficient, as well as newer methods to analyze interwell communication.
+This course teaches field-scale reservoir characterisation to evaluate heterogeneity and well-to-well communication.
+Class discussion will include standard measures of heterogeneity, such as the Dykstra-Parson coefficient, as well as newer methods to analyse interwell communication.
 Where possible, we confirm results against geological information.

 - Statistical behavior of reservoir properties

 - Flow-storage (Lorenz) curves

 - Koval’s method of waterflood prediction

 - Permeability and percolation

 - Flow rate analysis to predict injector-producer communication

 Managing water floods involves determining which injectors are in communication with which producers.
 Communication is influenced by the heterogeneity, so that we can improve our understanding of the reservoir and which characteristics are controlling the well-to-well communications.
 Using the tools covered in this course, you will understand how communication can be measured and used for better management.

 This course is designed for engineers with at least a bachelor’s degree in petroleum or chemical engineering and some exposure to geological concepts.
 All other engineers, geologists, mathematicians and physicists with at least some experience in reservoir engineering or numerical simulation can benefit from this course.

 0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.